Veggie Vixens: Meet 7 Top Vegetarian Bloggers

-These top vegetarian bloggers will sort you out for delicious recipes and solid health advice!
+These top vegetarian food bloggers will sort you out for delicious recipes and solid health advice!

-These top vegetarian bloggers were also kind enough to send along their favourite recipes–all vegetarian, and all tasty!
+Here below, these top vegetarian food bloggers were also kind enough to send along their favourite recipes.
+All healthy, all vegetarian, and all tasty.

-A holistic nutritionist and chef, Sarah Britton (BFA, CNP) is another of our top vegetarian bloggers.
-She’s the creative force behind My New Roots, the award-winning food blog which features original recipes that taste great, look beautiful, and boast incredible health benefits.
+A holistic nutritionist and chef, Sarah Britton (BFA, CNP) is another of our top vegetarian food bloggers.
+She’s the creative force behind My New Roots, the award-winning food blog.
+It features original recipes that taste great, look beautiful, and boast incredible health benefits.
 A Certified Nutritional Practitioner, Sarah is also the founder of New Roots Holistic Nutrition.
 The goal of New Roots is to educate others to be an active participant in their own health and healing.

 Why are you so passionate about plant-based food?